rachelmadang/tfcb-homework01/README.md

 ## Data

-Contains data collected during the 2013 and 2014 field seasons.
+Contains data collected from various field seasons.

 > **Note**: Multiple file formats of the same data are included in this repo.